-Then she sang it all the way through, from beginning to end, those words about sunshine and Jesus’ faithfulness.
+She sang the song all the way through, from beginning to end, those words about sunshine and Jesus’ faithfulness.
 Herman’s eyes seemed glued to her face as he drank it all in, tears sliding down his cheeks.

-“It has been such a long time for Herman,” we had said to each other practically every day.
+“It has been such a long time for Herman,” we said to each other, practically every day.

 Ah, but could he have been there to see and feel the sunshine penetrating the walls of the room that day, he would perhaps have felt differently.
-I called that moment “heaven come to earth,” to room 5316 at WVU hospital in Morgantown, West Virginia.
+I called that moment “heaven come to earth,” to room 5316.

 No one moved as she sang.